"I enjoyed the show. It had some informative seminars and I plan on going back again." - Al Luna, PAAC Towing, Kaufman, TX

 Tow Expo Int’l features major manufacturers of wreckers, carriers, trailers, truck chassis and all the related equipment and services towers need to ply their trade.
 “Tow Bosses” will have the opportunity to meet with many of the major motor club representatives as well as dispatch systems providers, GPS companies and equipment finance sources.
 They will also be able to see the latest in safety apparel and equipment.
 Everything a Tow Boss may need will be under one roof for viewing.

 Stay ahead of your competition when you attend the American Towman Conferences, which features top Industry leaders from across the country related to municipal towing and tow operations.
 With leaders from both state associations in the lone star state in attendance, your voice can and will be heard at Tow Expo Int’l.

-And it doesn't stop there, Participate in the Ten-Gallon Casino Night where gaming and gambling with towing comrades makes for a fun evening.
-Have a cigar and casual conversation amongst towing professionals during the Big Smoke at the Historic Menger Hotel.
-Experience the live Recovery Show by Miller Industries and much much more!!!
+And it doesn't stop there, Participate in the Centennial Celebration with a fun evening of the Tow Expo Long Bar, Card Games, BBQ Brisket, and Live Music.
+Have a cigar and casual conversation amongst towing professionals during the Big Smoke.
+Experience a live Recovery Show and much more!

 One of the most influential markets in the towing industry - Southwest U.S. - is home to one of the most exciting expositions and conferences for the professional tow operator.

 Backed by the marketing power of American Towman magazine, the towing and recovery industry’s premier monthly trade publication with over 38,000 readers, Tow Expo Int’l’s attendee-building program is a hard-hitting combination of print advertising in AT and direct mail marketing to the tow bosses from AT’s extensive database along with email, Internet, and telemarketing.